netgroup-polito/edge-infrastructure-ansible/README.md

  sudo ./edge-pc-local-setup.sh <remote_target_ip> <remote_target_user> <remote_target_password>
 ```

-If no arguments are provided, the script will assume that the user wants to install Liqo locally, without peering.
+If no arguments are provided, the script will assume that the user wants to install all the required software (including Liqo on the local machine), without setting up the peering with a remote cluster.
 The second option could be useful for master node initialization.

 ```bash